ilijapet/Next_JS_Ethers_DApp_with_MetaMask_integration/README.md

 <br>

-important: Brownie automatically take care about all addresses to which we deploy some version of our contract.
+Important: Brownie automatically take care about all addresses to which we deploy some version of our contract.
 And this is how we can always go back to some previous version.
-If you go to `./build/` deployments folder you will find map.json file.
-And inside that file you will see all kovan test net addresses to which your smart contract has been deployed.
+If you go to `./build/deployments` folder you will find `map.json` file.
+Inside that file you will see all Kovan addresses to which your smart contract has been deployed.

         {
         "42": {